Low-code and no-code platforms have significantly lowered the barriers to designing websites, databases, and complex automated workflows.

 Retool started in 2017 as a fast way to build internal software.
 The platform offers a complete set of powerful building blocks to let users assemble their apps in mere seconds without any coding knowledge.

 Pricing for Retool starts at only $10 per standard user + $5 per end user.
 Users can test a free trial version of the software before committing.

 8. GW Apps

 GW Apps got its start in 2017 and has since become well known for making it easy to build apps and digitize businesses.
 You can create apps from scratch or through a template to simplify the process.

 The company prides itself on customer support and provides real human interactions for those who need help with the platform.
 Notable platform features include business process automation, drag-and-drop functionality, visual modeling, workflow management, deployment management, and collaborative tools.

-GW Apps has a free plan for three users; paid plans begin at $300 per month for 100 users.
+GW Apps has a free plan for up to ten users; paid plans begin at $5 per month for minimum of eight users.
 A free trial is available for those who want to test the software.

 Thank you for helping improve the Jotform Blog. 🎉